hi-primus/optimus/README_for_devs.md

 ### Publishing to Test PyPi

-Configure the `testpypi` repository
+Configure the `testpypi` repository with:

 `poetry config repositories.testpypi https://test.pypi.org/legacy/`

 This will set the url for repository `testpypi` to `https://test.pypi.org/legacy/`.

-Authenticate with the `testpypi` repo
+Authenticate with the `testpypi` repo:

 `poetry config http-basic.testpypi <username> <password>`

 or if you want to use a token